cslarsen/loop-inline-asm/README.md

 The increment of eight is kinda tricky due to the fact that it relies on the compiler not optimizing anything.
-That's why you probably should compile with `-Os` instead of anything else.
+That's why you probably should compile with `-Os` instead of anything else (update: Works with -O3 also).
 You can do an `objdump -d loop` on the code to adjust this offset, but, at least, `-O3` usually garbles your code so thoroughly that it won't work (next up: insert pragmas to deny optimizations for the assembly blocks).
-This can be seen directly by looking at the
+This can be seen directly by looking at the disassembly:
-disassembly:

       0000000100000f20 <_main>:
          100000f20:   55                      push   %rbp